quii/learn-go-with-tests/context-aware-reader.md

 === RUN   TestCancelReaders/stops_reading_when_cancelled
 --- FAIL: TestCancelReaders (0.00s)
     --- FAIL: TestCancelReaders/stops_reading_when_cancelled (0.00s)
-        cancel_readers_test.go:48: expected an error but didnt get one cancel_readers_test.go:52: expected 0 bytes to be read after cancellation but 3 were read
+        cancel_readers_test.go:48: expected an error but didn't get one cancel_readers_test.go:52: expected 0 bytes to be read after cancellation but 3 were read
 ```